 Each dimension is made up of a subset of variables that can be monitored by using objective measures.
 Collectively this ‘SITE engine’ can determine the extent and type of digital business adoption within a town and also evaluate how physical aspects of the place might influence business development.
 The underlying rationale for this approach is that in order to understand a place, and the effect of the adoption of digital technologies, there needs to be a baseline measurement, to capture how a place is performing at a given point in time.

 Sixteen Warwickshire towns are part of the study and the baseline evidence review was carried out during the week of 8th May 2017.
-This revealed that Warwickshire’s ‘digital real-estate’, which consists of the physical businesses in its towns with a digital presence, is approaching 60% of all consumer-facing business premises.
-This is a good level of digital representation relative to comparable studies.
+This revealed that Warwickshire’s ‘digital real-estate in its towns’, which consists of the physical businesses in its towns with a digital presence, is approaching 60% of all consumer-facing business premises.
+This study sought to look at the business population, rather than a sample, which is relatively unique in this type of research.
 Considering more specifically the digital High Street across the county, however, the picture is not so strong, as only one in five businesses are offering their goods and services for sale online.
 This means that nearly 3800 business are closed in the virtual world.

 In its first year to May 2018, the Digital High Street Project has established baseline evidence of digital technology uptake across Warwickshire towns.
 This has been used to inform investment by councils and individual business.